OWASP Top 10 Series: Broken Access Control - Part 1

 “Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user’s limits.” (https://owasp.org/Top10/A01_2021-Broken_Access_Control/#description )

 There are several examples listed on the owasp.org page for the vulnerability.
-Today, we’ll take a look at a basic example using a simple ASP.NET Core Web application.
+Today, we’ll take a look at a basic example using an ASP.NET Core Razor Pages application.

 image